SS Anselm (1905): Argentinian service

 In 1922 Argentina Compañía General de Navegación SA (ACGN) bought Anselm and renamed her Comodoro Rivadavia, after Patagonia's main port.
 She was re-registered in Buenos Aires and her code letters were changed to HBJP.
 By 1930 her gross register tonnage had been revised to 5,450.

 ACGN had been founded in 1920 to replace the former Linea Nacional del Sud, an operation of the German shipping line Hamburg Südamerikanische Dampfschifffahrts-Gesellschaft serving Argentinian domestic routes between Buenos Aires and Patagonia with their own ships under Argentinian flag.
 Stronger cabotage restrictions introduced in the First World War made it expedient to establish a more clearly Argentinian-owned company.
-Hamburg Süd's long-serving and loyal principal agent in Argentina, Antonio M Delfino, and his family provided 45 percent of the capital for ACGN, the German company provided another 45 percent through a group led by lawyer Ernesto Aguirre, and the remaining 10 percent was held by independent shareholders.
+Hamburg Süd's long-serving and loyal principal agent in Argentina, Antonio M Delfino, and his family provided 45 per cent of the capital for ACGN, the German company provided another 45 per cent through a group led by lawyer Ernesto Aguirre, and the remaining 10 per cent was held by independent shareholders.
 In addition the management of the fleet was entrusted to Delfino's agency company, A M Delfino y Compañia.

 In 1923 Comodoro Rivadavia was put into service mainly on the Buenos Aires – Comodoro Rivadavia route alongside the passenger-cargo liner Buenos Aires (formerly Hamburg Süd's Camarones ex-Taquary), and replacing the same owner's Presidente Mitre ex-Argentina, which was sold to Chilean buyers.
 On 6 May 1931 the ship stranded in the Second Narrows, Straits of Magellan, but was successfully refloated two days later by the Chilean Navy.

 In 1934 Comodoro Rivadavia's code letters were superseded by the call sign LOFL.

 In the decline in the Patagonian trade in the 1930s the main passenger route was reduced to a one-ship service, with first the Buenos Aires and then the Comodoro Rivadavia being withdrawn, with maintenance and painting being carried out during lay-up.
 In 1937, with continuing poor financial results, Hamburg Süd decided to withdraw and the ACGN company was liquidated, selling its assets to the newly-formed Argentina Nueva Compañía General de Navegación SA (ANCGN), which was wholly owned by the Delfino company.